 Q: I just paid my deposit and went to register for Eagle summit and it says “Unmatched Imported Student Registration Attempt.”

-A: It takes 48-72 hours after you deposit to get invited to register for Eagle Summit, you will see an error message in the between time.
+A: It takes 48-72 hours after you deposit to get invited to register for Eagle Summit, you will see an error message in the time between.
 Once you are in our system you will receive an email to your AU account inviting you to register.

 Q. I paid my deposit a while ago and still haven’t received my Eagle Summit invitation.